kaakaa/pflenker.github.io/_posts/2019-07-30-reload-without-shake.md

 title: Reloading on the Simulator without shaking the device
 categories: React-Native
 ---
 I recently took the train to Munich, a 7-hour-ride, and I took the opportunity to working on a React Native project during the journey.
-Since I could not see me shaking my device every few minutes in front of strangers for the better part of the day, I researched a bit and found the following neat trick:
+Since I could not see myself shaking my phone every few minutes in front of strangers for the better part of the day, I researched a bit and found the following neat trick:

 ```sh
 adb shell input keyevent 82 && adb shell input keyevent 66 && adb shell input keyevent 66